ganadipa/nelfix/README.md

 - Or you can use your local, by doing:

-1.  clone the repository, then
+1.  clone the repository, then go to the `dev` branch

 ```bash
 cp .env.example .env